umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 Due to the proprietary nature of AlphaZero, which makes it unavailable outside DeepMind, LeelaChessZero was selected as an open-source alternative based on the same architecture.
 It is based on reinforcement learning with self-play, is actively maintained, offers performance optimisations, and has won the TCEC that put it above other AlphaZero-inspired engines.

-Hardware used to run this match is a single ARM-based system with 10 CPU, 32 GPU, and 16 NPU cores supported by 32 GB of RAM and 1 TB SSD.
+Hardware used to run this match is a single ARM-based system with 10 CPU cores, 32 GPU cores, and 16 NPU cores supported by 32 GB of RAM and 1 TB SSD.
 This ensures no computational bottlenecks for either engine, providing enough resources for Stockfish's search and sufficient GPU and NPU for LeelaChessZero's neural network evaluations.
 The limiting factor for both chess engines was chosen to be time: specifically chosen to be 2.5 seconds per move after which, the engine played the best move it found in this time limit.

 Lastly, in contrast to certain engine competitions, where engines begin from predetermined opening positions played by humans, *books*, all games here start from the standard chess starting positions.
 (27) This is done to avoid bias that could arise from giving one chess engine better position over the other.
 ## Match Results
 ## Analysis
 1. Results
 PGN notation for the first five games is available in the Appendix (3).
 In the 100 game match, LeelaChessZero demonstrated superior performance over Stockfish with 49 wins, 37 ties and 14 losses, averaging 70 moves per game.
 This contrasts from the original DeepMind match, where AlphaZero remained undefeated with 28 wins and 72 draws.
-(28)
+(28) This shows that evaluating quality nodes performs better than brute-force search focusing on the quantity, answering the dilemma encountered in hypothesis.

 The smaller proportion of draws in this experiment could be due to difference in hardware, engine versions, and training data, rather than fundamental algorithmic changes.
 One highly theoretical explanation for the high number of draws in both cases is the notion that "perfect" chess play would result in a tie: a hypothesis that remains unconfirmed until chess will be fully solved.
 If both engines approached optimal play, wins/losses would only occur when one side deviates from perfection.
 The higher loss rate for LeelaChessZero compared to AlphaZero in our match suggests that such deviations were more frequent.